Video Download: What You Need To Know About Vitamin C Part 1

 Improves mood.
 Vitamin C has also been shown to have a mood-boosting effect.
 In a study of hospital patients who quite often are deficient in Vitamin C, the results were precise: Vitamin C supplements improved their mood.
 This makes logical sense when we consider that one of the symptoms of scurvy is depression.

 - Is beneficial to athletes.
-Many athletes who run marathons and engage in other forms of extreme, strenuous exercise are more prone to developing infections than those who exercise in a less intense manner.
+Many athletes who run marathons and engage in other forms of extreme, strenuous exercise are more prone to developing infections than those who exercise less intensely.
 Studies find that 50-1,000 mg of Vitamin C taken daily for several days before any exhaustive physical activity may reduce infections by as much as 80%.
 Also, Vitamin C has helped to reduce the length and intensity of delayed-onset muscle soreness (DOMS).
 This may be because damage to connective tissues surrounding muscles has been observed in those with DOMS.
-Because vitamin C is known to produce connective tissue, this vitamin may be helpful in reducing DOMS.
+Because vitamin C is known to produce connective tissue, this vitamin may help reduce DOMS.

 How to Ensure You're Getting Enough Vitamin C

 As with most vitamins and minerals, it all begins with what you eat.
 When we think of vitamin C, most people think of oranges and other citrus fruits.
 This is undoubtedly a step in the right direction.
 But many are unaware that bell peppers, broccoli, and Brussels sprouts contain more vitamin C than oranges.
 And papaya is the undisputed king, packing a wallop of more than twice the amount of vitamin C than oranges.

 Also, don't forget about other excellent sources of vitamin C: strawberries, pineapple, cantaloupe, chili peppers, red peppers, green peppers, cherries, spinach, and cauliflower.
 Just remember that cooking can destroy a lot of this all-important nutrient.
 Therefore, strive to eat them fresh, or at least steamed.